chicio/chicio.github.io/_posts/2018-01-16-ide-refactoring-android-studio-xcode-appcode-webstorm-jetbrains.md

 This is why I started to work with my colleague [Francesco Bonfadelli](https://www.linkedin.com/in/fbonfadelli/ "Francesco Bonfadelli"), a senior Android, iOS and Backend developer.
 During our pair programming sessions I learned a lot about developing mobile apps for the Android platform.
-One of the thing I learned in the first few days is the difference between the official IDEs: Android Studio and XCode.
-After seeing the coding speed that Francesco was able to achieve during an Android coding session, and how much slower it is to do the same things in XCode for iOS, I realized how much more advanced is Android Studio with its set of refactoring features in comparison with XCode.
+One of the thing I learned in the first few days is the difference between the official IDEs: Android Studio and Xcode.
+After seeing the coding speed that Francesco was able to achieve during an Android coding session, and how much slower it is to do the same things in Xcode for iOS, I realized how much more advanced is Android Studio with its set of refactoring features in comparison with Xcode.
 In this post I will briefly analyze some IDEs commonly used for mobile application development focusing on the coding speed that is possible to achieve by using them and I will explain to you why, at the time of this writing, I started to prefer the JetBrains IDEs family (not only for mobile application development :bowtie:).

-### XCode
+### Xcode
-I always loved XCode.
+I always loved Xcode.
 I started to use it 8 years ago and it's still here with me during my daily job.
 It opens in a few seconds and you can start to code very quickly.
 But.... what happens when your app code start to increase in terms of complexity and you need to do a simple refactoring operation?
 Does it help you in some way when it need to create a new class/property?
 Does it help you when you need to navigate in your code and you need to jump quickly from one